evjrob/everettsprojects.com/_posts/2017-10-20-bayesian-dnd.md

 ![center](/../figs/2017-10-20-bayesian-dnd/beta-binomial-updating-example-two-1.png)

-We can see that the posterior distribution has narrowed, and the mean has moved further towards the right to *p = 0.190*.
-This illustrates a useful feature of bayesian statistics: As we collect more data, our chosen prior has less influence and becomes less important.
+The posterior distribution has narrowed, and the mean has moved further towards the right to **p = 0.190**.
+This illustrates another useful feature of Bayesian statistics: As we collect more data, our chosen prior has less influence and becomes less important.

 This is how the beta-binomial model works when we only care about one face, but what about if we are interested in every face of the dice?
-To answer that, let's look at the dirichlet distribution and the dirichlet-multinomial model.
+To answer that, let's look at the Dirichlet distribution and the Dirichlet-multinomial model.
 We will consider a made up dice that only has three faces, because it will be very difficult to visualize anything higher.

 The multinomial distribution is just a higher dimension version of the binomial distribution.
-In a binomial distribution the probabilty of a failure can be inferred from the probability of a success since there is a constraint that both outcomes must sum to a total probability of 1.
+In a binomial distribution the probability of a failure can be inferred from the probability of a success since there is a constraint that both outcomes must sum to a total probability of 1.
 In the multinomial we no longer have success and failure, but outcomes 1,2,...,k each with their own probabilities, <span class="inlinecode">$p_i$</span>:

 $$ f(x_1,...,x_k, p1,...,pk) = \frac{n!}{x_1! x_2! ... x_k!}p_1^{x_1}p_2^{x_2} ... p_k^{x_k}$$

-Subject to the constaints:
+Subject to the constraints:

 $$ \sum_{i=1}^{n} x_i = n $$

 and

 $$ \sum_{j=1}^{k} p_j = 1 $$

-Hopefully the similarity of the multinomial model to the binomial model is evident, but if not, then the similarity between the Dirichlet and beta bistributions should be more obvious:
+Hopefully the similarity of the multinomial model to the binomial model is evident, but if not, then the similarity between the Dirichlet and beta distributions should be more obvious:

 $$Prior = Dir(\theta_1,\theta_2, ..., \theta_k)$$

 $$Posterior = Dir(\theta_1 + x_1,\theta_2 + x_2, ..., \theta_k + x_k)$$

 So what exactly does a Dirichlet distribution look like?
-For a three dimensional Dirichlet distribution, our probability densities exist on the triangualr surface formed by the equation:
+For a three dimensional Dirichlet distribution, our probability densities exist on the triangular surface formed by the equation:

 $$ p_1 + p_2 + p_3 = 1 $$